muratk5n/thirdwave/en/README.md

 ---

-A drug route all the way from Dominican Republic into Armenia?
+A drug route all the way from Dominican Republic into Armenia..
+Hmm..
 But there aren't rich countries around Armenia..
 What gives?
 But I see transport into Canada; are they using Armenian diaspora in rich countries to distribute the stuff?

 [[-]](2019/05/drugs.html)